-Many people when hears words air pollution think of air pollution as something outside – smog, ozone etc. But only a few know the truth, that actually when you hear words air pollution you should think about indoors – homes, offices etc. Indoor air can be more polluted than the air outside.
+Many people when hears words air pollution think of air pollution as something outside – smog, ozone, etc. But only a few know the truth, that actually when you hear words air pollution you should think about indoors – homes, offices, etc. Indoor air can be more polluted than the air outside.
 The air inside your home may be contaminated by lead (in house dust), formaldehyde, fire retardants, radon, volatile chemicals from scents used in standard cleaners.
 Some pollutants are tracked into the home.
-Some come via a new bedding or furniture, carpet cleaners, or a coat of paint on the walls.
+Some come via new bedding or furniture, carpet cleaners, or a coat of paint on the walls.
 In the middle of that, also exists dust mites, mold, and pet dander (even if you don’t have pets).

 Here Are 5 Easy Steps to Improve Indoor Air Quality

 1. Keep your floors fresh.

 Use a vacuum cleaner with a HEPA filter to reduce concentrations of lead in your home and to get rid of allergens like pollen, pet dander, dust mites.
 We recommend using a vacuum cleaner that has powerful suction, turning brushes, and a HEPA filter ensures that airborne particles won’t get blown back out in the exhaust.
 When vacuuming doesn’t forget walls, carpet edges, and furniture, where dust collects.
 For best results, vacuum two or more times a week and often wash out your filter.

 After vacuuming mop everything.
 Mopping collects the dust that vacuuming leaves behind.
 You use only water to capture any lingering dust and allergens.
-Latest microfiber mops capture more dust and dirt than old fibers and don’t require any cleaning liquids.
+The latest microfiber mops capture more dust and dirt than old fibers and don’t require any cleaning liquids.

-We track much all sorts of chemicals by the dirt on our shoes that’s why you should place a floor mat at the door.
-A doormat helps to decrease dirt, pesticides and other pollutants from getting into the home.
+We track many all sorts of chemicals by the dirt on our shoes that’s why you should place a floor mat at the door.
+A doormat helps to decrease dirt, pesticides, and other pollutants from getting into the home.

 2. Keep a healthy level of humidity.